dilner1/Garden-Gnome-Blog/README.md

 Comment form not working
 - Comment submit button shows but no fields, on submit the url breaks
 - changed { form|crispy } to {comment_form|crispy} which shows shows the comment field
--
+- Form now submitting correctly

+- Heroku not loading css, files are referrenced correctly in HTML locally.
+This must be an issue with heroku interpeting the location of css files
-Heroku not laoding css - believe static files not being located properly however url looks correct.
+- Most answers on Stack Overflow static files not being located properly.
+- Removed CollectStatic from Heroku and changed Debug from True to False.

-## Unfixed Bugs
+# Unfixed Bugs

+## Navigation bar
+- Sticky navbar works for only a portion of the time, after a certain distance down the page it can be scrolled out of site.

 # Deployment
 - Create git repository from Code institute template